saicharanar/head-tail/README.md

     * The -r option causes the input to be displayed in reverse order, by line.

+    * Reverse of the file if `-r only` specified

+    * Can be combined with `-n -c` flags

+      - Performs the flag action and reverse the formatted content

 **validations**
   * `-n` and `-c` => usage: tail  [-r] [-q] [-c # | -n #] [file ...]